Marie Goodman Hunter

 Beginning in the late 1950s, she began to act in the Virginia Museum Theater, a community theater.
 When it became an Equity/LORT in 1969, she was among those invited to join as an Equity actor and become a professional in the company.
 From 1976 to 2001 she won six Phoebe awards from Richmond newspapers for her acting, a record in the city.
 She also had the opportunity to act with other companies, including at the McCarter Theatre in Princeton, New Jersey; the Alabama Shakespeare Festival; and in Caux, Switzerland.
-While retired from full seasons, Goodman Hunter continues to perform in special concerts or events.
+While retired from full seasons, Goodman Hunter continued to perform in special concerts or events.

 Early life

 Adopted when young by Fred and Florence Goodman, she was named Florence Marie Goodman and known as Marie.
 She attended public schools in Petersburg and Richmond, Virginia, where her family lived as she was growing up.
 She discovered her innate musical ability when her parents took her as a child of six to a Palm Sunday service at a family member's school.
 The festivities were to include a vocal recital, but the singer did not show up.
 Young Marie, thinking that singing was everyone's natural gift, volunteered to entertain.
 With no prior lessons, she sang the familiar hymn, "I Come to the Garden Alone", to great acclaim.